intel/document-automation/README.md

 ![folder-structure](assets/folder-structure.png)

 Note: If you want to run the distributed indexing pipeline with multiple nodes, please set up the directories on a network file system (NFS) to store raw image data and repos as well as outputs from the pipelines.
 However, if you only want to run single-node pipelines, you can set up the directories on a local disk.
+For building cluster with NFS, you can refer to [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-20-04).
 ```
 # On NFS for distributed indexing
 # or localdisk if only running single-node pipelines